Fit as a Mama Bear

 All I have to offer in this post is my experience in the last four years of using it and what I have learned along the way.

-I first began using a homemade sunscreen recipe a few years ago when I was starting to switch over a lot of my household and beauty products.
-Truthfully, I just thought it would be fun to make my own and it sounded easy.
+I first began using a homemade sunscreen a few years ago when I was starting to switch over a lot of my household and beauty products.

-I was definitely a bit worried though as I have somewhat fair skin and had always used spf 50 up until that point.
-In fact, I slathered it on in hopes of preventing burns!
+I was definitely a bit worried as I have somewhat fair skin and had always used spf 50 up until that point.

-I mean really, if I go through all the trouble to make every single lotion, buy only quality soaps and bubbles and whip up everything else in the house, why would I ruin all my work with regular sunscreen?!
-I was learning everything I could about homemade beauty products so sunscreen was a next step.
+I mean really, if I go through all the trouble to make every single lotion, buy only quality soaps and bubbles and whip up everything else in the house, why would I ruin all my work with regular sunscreen?

-Pinterest image with text: two mason jars with homemade sunscreen surrounded by summertime clothes
+Pinterest image with text: two mason jars with DIY sunscreen with zinc oxide surrounded by summertime clothes

-Each ingredient in the butter has its own spf content and the bit of zinc gives it an extra boost (tip- you can also add carrot seed oil if you have it as that particular oil has its own higher spf)
+Each ingredient in the natural sunscreen has its own SPF content and the bit of zinc gives it an extra boost.

-There’s no way that I give you an exact idea on the spf content of this recipe for homemade sunscreen but my thinking is it’s around 15-20.
+There's no way that I can give you an exact idea of the SPF content.
+However, my thinking is it’s around 15-20.
 Personally, this works for us.

-Random: I actually read along time ago that anything over an spf of 25/30 isn’t “more effective” anyways!
+I actually read a long time ago that anything over an spf of 25/30 isn’t “more effective” anyways!
 It’s just additional chemicals.
-I have no idea if this is true, but it definitely got me thinking – if you know the answer to this please comment below and inform me!
+I have no idea if this is true, but it definitely got me thinking - if you know the answer to this please comment below and inform me!

-Now that said, yes both of my daughters wear DIY Sunscreen.
+Now that said, yes both of my daughters wear this homemade sunscreen.
 But they also:

 • Wear hats